bonzanini/data-analytics-workshop/README.rst

   - Basics of data visualisation with pandas (``plot()``)

-  - Exercises

-- Capstone Project (estimated 75-90 minutes)
+- Exercises on pandas operations (estimated 45 minutes, work on your solutions)

+- Outlook on Capstone Project: brief discussion on ideas for personal projects to work on after the workshop

 Some tips to get the most out of the workshop:

+- please make sure to have a working environment before the session starts
 - if you are new to Jupyter notebook, please have a look at the preliminary material first, in particular the notebook ``Using Jupyter notebooks``
 - make sure you run all the cells that contain code - cells further down may need the results from an earlier cell!
 - if you are confused about what a cell is doing, make sure you read the text above and below it
 - we use ``this format`` inside of a block of text to show that this is code that you may end up running yourself later
-- if you get stuck, do ask people seated around you and ask our coaches for help!
-There are no stupid questions, and your neighbors are your friends who may also learn from helping you!
-Along the way, you may also want to figure out what key terms to search for, where to search for it, and how to debug the problem - this will let you develop good intuition for how to search for a solution yourself next time.
+- there are no silly questions, please do ask for help if you get stuck or if something is unclear

 Intended Audience
 -----

 This workshop is for people who have some basic knowledge of Python and would like to learn more about, or start a career in, data analytics.

 The workshop material includes two notebooks of preliminaries, i.e. one on how to use Jupyter notebooks and one on the basic syntax of Python.
+They are not part of the workshop, if you are new to Python or Jupyter please go through the preliminaries before the live session to familiarise yourself with some useful concepts.

 Installation and Setup
 -----